Here is some basic information about Knepp Wildland Campsite and how to plan your stay.

 We sell our own Knepp Wild Range organic Tamworth pork sausages, venison sausages and steaks, and our famous Old English longhorn steaks, sausages and burgers from the freezer.
 Do order ahead if you would like some defrosted for your arrival.

 We also sell organic free-range Knepp eggs, Knepp Wild Range honey, a selection of homemade jams and pickles, a selection of organic wine, beer and cider, local gingerbread and biscuits, and artisan bread.

-You can order a breakfast box from us, with our eggs, Tamworth bacon, local artisan bread, organic butter, homemade marmalade, and Dorset Cereals Simply Delicious muesli.
+You can order a breakfast box from us, with our eggs, Tamworth bacon, local artisan bread, organic butter and homemade marmalade.
 Again, please place your order well in advance.

 The Sussex Produce Company ten minutes’ drive away in the High Street, Steyning (BN44 3DD), has won numerous awards.
 Open 7 days a week it sells high quality local fruit and veg, and has a deli and café.

 Garlic Wood Farm, the butchers who produce our beyond ‘Knepp Wild Range’ longhorn beef, venison and Tamworth pork, also have a shop at 50, High Street, Steyning BN44 3RD

 The Farm Shop at Spring Garden Nurseries, Washington RH20 3BS (tel 01903 892 225), 6 miles south on the A24 (entrance on northbound carriageway only), sells home grown produce already picked or you can pick your own strawberries, raspberries, broad beans and asparagus in season.

 Just south of us on the A24 at Shoots Garden Centre (RH20 3BP) is Crumbs (tel 01903 892 006) a small farm shop with a good deli counter.